tronprotocol/documentation/English_Documentation/Frequently_Asked_Questions/Frequently_Asked_Questions_about_SR.md

     A: No wallets are capable.
 Only exchanges.

-15. Q: In regards to Tron wallets, how many wallets are currently created.
+15. Q: In regards to TRON wallets, how many wallets are currently created.

     A: As far as I know, we already have a cli wallet, a web wallet and an ios wallet.
 And I believe after the programming contest there will be plenty well-designed wallets.